DataDog/documentation/content/en/observability_pipelines/production_deployment_overview.md

 ## Collecting data

 Your pipeline begins with data collection.
-Your services and systems generate logs, metrics, and traces that can be collected and sent downstream to your destinations.
+Your services and systems generate logs and metrics (beta) that can be collected and sent downstream to your destinations.
 Data collection is achieved with agents, and understanding which agents to use ensures you are collecting the data you want.

 ### Choosing agents